 The program culminates in a Certificate of Achievement.
-An Associate of Science degree in Medical Assisting is available online to California residents.
 Carrington College prepares students to take appropriate certification and licensure exams related to their individual majors.
-The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.
+The College does not guarantee students will successfully pass theseexams or be certified or licensed as a result of completing the program.
 Graduates of the Medical Assisting program at all locations including online are eligible to sit for the National Healthcareer Association Clinical Medical Assistant Certificate (CCMA) exam.
 Graduates at all locations except Albuquerque and online are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential.
-Graduates of the program at the Boise, Mesa, Phoenix, Glendale Learning Center, Portland, Spokane, Tucson, and the graduates of the California campuses (except online) are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential.
+Graduates of the program at the Boise, Mesa, Phoenix, Glendale Learning Center, Portland, Spokane (except online), Tucson, and the graduates of the California campuses (except online) are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential.
 Credential preparation varies by location.